Wrist osteoarthritis: Radiographs (made with X-rays)

 In order to diagnose a SNAC wrist you need a PA view X-ray and a lateral view X-ray.
 As in SLAC, the lateral view X-ray is performed to see if there is a DISI.

 Computed tomography (CT) or Magnetic Resonance Imaging (MRI) are rarely used to diagnose SNAC or SLAC wrist osteoarthritis because there is no additional value.
 Also, these techniques are much more expensive than a standard X-ray.
 CT or MRI may be used if there is a strong suspicion for another underlying pathology or disease.

 Treatment

 Post-traumatic wrist osteoarthritis can be accommodated.
 A wrist splint, ice, acetaminophen, and NSAIDs may alleviate symptoms.
 Surgery to change the wrist anatomy to attempt to alleviate pain is an option.

-Stage I

-For stage I, normally, nonsurgical treatment is sufficient.
-Injections of corticosteroid may be considered.
-Keep in mind that corticosteroids provide, at best, temporary alleviation of discomfort.
+Corticosteroids provide, at best, temporary alleviation of discomfort.
 And corticosteroid injection harms cartilage.
-Since people with Stage 1 arthritis have good cartilage, one might be cautious with corticosteroid injection.
+People with good remaining cartilage should be cautious with corticosteroid injection.

+Surgical Treatment Options

+It's unusual for people to choose surgery for mild to moderate arthritis.
+One surgical option is neurectomy of the anterior and posterior interosseous nerves.
+Neurectomy is not proved better than placebo (simulate/sham) neurectomy and may not be worth the operative harm risks if it has no specific treatment effect.

-Surgical options for mild arthritis may include neurectomy of the anterior and posterior interosseous nerves, or radial styloidectomy, in which the radial styloid is surgically removed from the distal radius.
+Radial styloidectomy is a surgical treatment option when there is only radioscaphoid arthritis (Stage I), in which the radial styloid is surgically removed from the distal radius.